Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Discussions

-Next, we further analyze why our deep extensions can stabilize and enhance link prediction.
-We theoretically show that our deep extensions inclusively express multiple polynomial filters with different orders. \begin{Thm}{ } A $k$-layer ($k\geqslant 3$) DGAE$_{\alpha}$ is a linear combination of $2$-order to $k$-order polynomial filters with arbitrary combination coefficients. \end{Thm} \begin{proof} We consider the case where all activation functions in~\eqref{residualdeepmodel2} are linear.
-By Lemma 1 in the Supplementary Materials, Theorem~\ref{Thm1} is easily proved. \end{proof}
+\paragraph{Multiple Graph AEs with Different Depths.} Next, we analyze why our deep extension can stabilize and enhance link prediction.
+We theoretically show that our deep extension inclusively express multiple polynomial filters with different orders.

-\begin{Pro}{ } 1-layer DGAE$_{\alpha}$ is a linear GAE, and 2-layer DGAE$_{\alpha}$ is a linear combination of $2$-order polynomial filers; in particular, 2-layer DGAE$_{\alpha}$ is a 2-layer GAE plus a linear GAE that takes a low-dimensional representation of the standard AE as input. \end{Pro} \begin{proof} Let $f_{0}(\tilde{\mathbf{A}}\mathbf{X})=\tilde{\mathbf{A}}\mathbf{X}{\mathbf{W}}_1$, then it is obvious that, for $k=1$, \eqref{residualdeepmodel2} reduces to the linear case.
-For $k = 2$, \eqref{residualdeepmodel2} can be written as